SofiaWongg/StravaXTCalculator/README.md

 4. Build and run the app (cmd + R)

 ### Environment Variables
-*Must have a strava app Setup, if not refer to instructions below or use values passed through email
+*Must have a strava app Setup
 1. Set up environment variables for the app to securely access the Strava API:
    - `CLIENT_ID`: Your Strava client ID.
    - `CLIENT_SECRET`: Your Strava client secret.